alliance-genome/agr_genedescriptions/README.md

 $ pip3 install .
 ```

-## Generating Descriptions
+## Generating summaries for WormBase

-To generate gene descriptions for WormBase, run the `exec_all_pipelines.sh` shell script in the `wormbase` folder.
+To generate gene summaries for WormBase, run the `exec_all_pipelines.sh` shell script in the `wormbase` folder.

 ### Configuring the main script